schmettow/PfP_Book/docs/0x_Interaction.md

 1. setup
 1. initialize display
 1. fast `while` loop doing the display refresh
 3.    event handler `for` loop
 4.      interactive transitionals
 5.    automatic transitionals
 6.    presentitionals
+7. drawing functions

 Before we dive into the matter of interaction programming with Pygame, there is one aspect of the template that is worth briefly mentioning, the `def main():` statement.
 The only thing it does is to encapsulate the central part of your code as a function, which is called in the last line of code.